 Can You Sue for a Bruise?

 In a civil lawsuit, you could be eligible to recover money if you received bruises, scrapes, or lacerations.
 In order to prove the claim, you must prove the following: you suffered a psychological injury.
 If you did get bruises, scrapes, or lacerations you must document the injuries.
-Taking great pictures of your injuries right after the accident will increase your chances of winning your personal injury case.
-If you went to the hospital for personal injury, showing your medical records due to the crash can help your personal injury claim.
+Taking great pictures of your injuries right after the accident will increase your chances of winning your case.
+If you went to the hospital, showing your medical records due to the crash can help your personal injury claim.

 Is South Carolina a Tort State?

 South Carolina is a tort liability state which means that the person that is not at fault can pursue a claim against the party that is at fault.
-A Greenville personal injury attorney could explain the state’s liability laws in more detail.
+A personal injury attorney in Greenville could explain the state’s liability laws in more detail.

 Statute of Limitations for Personal Injury Cases